lindlym/online-chatroom/README.md

 # online-chatroom
-This is a duo-assignment for the Array Bootcamp to help with Sprint #3 of Array, which is the 4th and 5th week the students spend here at Array!
+This is another project for the Array Bootcamp to help with Sprint #3 of Array!
 This assignment will have the students create a complete online chat solution utilizing React, Redux, NodeJS and ExpressJS.
-Once again, the **interface** is completely you and your partner's choosing.
-Your chatroom will feature several different components!
-It will have a **homepage**, an **about** page and finally the full **chatbox** page!
+Once again, the **interface** is completely up to the group's discretion.
+Your chatroom will feature several different components, it will have a **homepage**, an **about** page and finally the full **chatbox** page!

 ### Technologies Required